Universal Weil module: Features of the pair

 \item let $\chi$ be a character with values in $\mathcal{B}^\times$, let $\mathfrak{m}$ a maximal ideal in $\mathcal{B}$, and denote $\varphi_\mathfrak{m}$ the quotient morphism $\mathcal{B} \to \mathcal{B}/\mathfrak{m}$ and $\chi_\mathfrak{m}=\varphi_\mathfrak{m} \circ \chi$, then:

-Therefore the representation $V_{\eta_\chi}$ may be thought as a family of representations specialising at maximal ideals to biggest isotypic quotients, whereas this is less clear how direct computation-like methods would give a good definition of an isotypic quotient over a ring. \end{itemize}
+Therefore the representation $V_{\eta_\chi}$ may be thought as a family of representations specialising at maximal ideals to biggest isotypic quotients, whereas it is less clear how direct methods would give a good definition of an isotypic quotient over a ring. \end{itemize}

+\begin{rem} Unlike the construction of the biggest isotypic quotient for irreducible representations with coefficients in a field, the natural map $V \mapsto V_\eta$ is not surjective in general.
+Of course if $\eta$ is surjective, the previous map is a quotient map. \end{rem}